Fasting and Chronic Inflammation

 Fasting Reduce Inflammation and Aid Adrenal Gland Recovery

 Beyond mitigating inflammatory responses, fasting plays a pivotal role in aiding adrenal gland recovery too.
-These glands are crucial for managing physiological stresses by producing hormones like cortisol - often referred to as the 'stress hormone'.
+These glands are crucial for managing physiological stresses by producing hormones like cortisol - often called the 'stress hormone.'

-In instances where excessive eating occurs without sufficient breaks (fasting), these glands may become overworked resulting in what's known as 'adrenal fatigue'.
-Symptoms of this condition include persistent tiredness, sleep disturbances, and mood fluctuations among others.
+When excessive eating occurs without sufficient breaks (fasting), these glands may become overworked, resulting in what's known as 'adrenal fatigue.'
+Symptoms of this condition include persistent tiredness, sleep disturbances, and mood fluctuations.

-Certain intermittent fasting regimes allow your adrenal glands time for repair, thereby improving energy levels while enhancing resilience against daily physical or emotional stresses, promoting overall well-being alongside controlling inflammatory reactions.
+• Intermittent fasting regimes allow your adrenal glands time for repair, improving energy levels while enhancing resilience against daily physical or emotional stresses, promoting overall well-being, and controlling inflammatory reactions.

 The Benefits of Intermittent Fasting for Reducing Inflammation